Kunlong1994/lab3/Lab-05.md

 ## 3D printing -- Andrea will edit these instructions

-3D print this servo mount [include link].
+3D print this [servo mount](https://www.thingiverse.com/thing:1926568).
 Modify on OnShape to include your initials.

 1. Complete the first [Tinkercad](https://www.tinkercad.com/) tutorial.
 You’ll need to create an account.
 1. Create a new project (outside the tutorial file) and make a cylinder 5mm tall and 6.9mm that you’ll use as your button.